bettermusic/ChordSheetJS/README.md

 <a name="ChordChartSerializer+serialize"></a>

 ### chordChartSerializer.serialize() ⇒
-Serializes the chord sheet to a plain object, which can be converted to any format like JSON, XML etc Can be deserialized using [deserialize](deserialize)
+Serializes the chord chart to a plain object, which can be converted to any format like JSON, XML etc Can be deserialized using [deserialize](deserialize)

 **Kind**: instance method of [<code>ChordChartSerializer</code>](#ChordChartSerializer)
-**Returns**: object A plain JS object containing all chord sheet data
+**Returns**: object A plain JS object containing all chord chart data
 <a name="ChordChartSerializer+deserialize"></a>

 ### chordChartSerializer.deserialize(serializedSong) ⇒ [<code>Song</code>](#Song)